 Ideally situated on the edge of bustling Ambleside, and a short drive to the shores of Lake Windermere, it also boasts one of the best locations in the Lake District.
 If you’re only here for a weekend, make sure to stop by for their Sunday lunch before you go!

 Not just your average dinner spot, L’Enclume has 2 Michelin stars and was named the best restaurant in the UK by the Best Food Guide, 2020!
 Ingredients are sourced from their own farm and surrounding areas, which you can see for yourself in a requested tour.
-Hidden in the picturesque village of Cartwell, L’Enclume also offers a number of packages for overnight stays in the lodge so you can really make the most of this experience.
+Hidden in the picturesque village of Cartwell, L’Enclume also offers several packages for overnight stays in the lodge so you can make the most of this experience.

 Homeground Coffee and Kitchen